allfed/allfed-integrated-model/README.md

 ```bash
 conda env create -f intmodel.yml
 ```
-The dependencies will be installed automatically and the environment will be name LoIYield.
+The dependencies will be installed automatically and the environment will be name intmodel.

 For both versions: Code from this project will only run smoothly when opened in the new environment and when the working directory is set to the path location of the repository on